 Welcome to the Quiet Zone

 Instagram, Facebook, X, email, cat memes, and a slice of the internet all sit connected in our pockets, bags, homes, cars and work space.
 With the rise of 5G, refined software development and ever more powerful mobile devices, we take our connectivity for granted.
 Along with water, gas and electricity, we now demand internet connectivity as a 4th necessary utility.
 On assignment to some remote locations around the world I’ve often found mobile reception poor, frustratingly slow or expensive but ultimately my devices, with some persistence, are able to connect to the world beyond.
-You simply cannot escaping our sharing and update culture.
+You simply cannot escape our sharing and update culture.

 This joint BBC Radio 4 and photographic series explores a rare land where mobile connectivity is outlawed, the science of radio astronomy is pushed to the boundaries of deep time and space and the NSA conduct their dark arts.
 Discover a diverse community of residents living and working around Pocahontas County, delve into the mind boggling statistics of the world’s largest movable land object beating at the heart of a land immersed in the sounds of bluegrass, cryogenic cooling and natural radio ‘silence'.